Home » All Recipes » Appetizers and Snacks » Chicken Liver Pate Recipe

 Primal Edge Health participates in the Amazon Services LLC Associates Program and other affiliate programs and therefore, may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

-This easy keto chicken liver pate recipe with no alcohol is ultra-smooth and creamy.
-Every bite is packed with flavor and great nutrition!
-Make this as an appetizer when you really want to wow your guests!
+This easy chicken liver pate recipe is ultra-smooth and creamy.
+Every bite is packed with flavor and great nutrition, plus it’s alcohol-free!
+It’s perfect as an appetizer or snack and pairs beautifully with toasted bread or crackers.
+Simple and delicious, it’s a dish you’d want to make if you want to impress.

-There’s no doubt this pate is proof organ meat recipes are worth eating.
-In fact, liver pate for keto and carnivore diets is one of the best ways to start!
+I love utilizing organ meats in our meals at home because not only do they provide many health benefits, but they’re very affordable, too.
+Did I mention they’re delicious?
+There’s no doubt this chicken liver pate is proof that organ meat recipes are worth eating, just like beef liver pate and ox liver pate.
+In fact, liver pate for keto and carnivore diets is one of the best ways to start with organ meat!

 How to Make Chicken Liver Pate